 The four sacred months of Hajj

-A simple lecture of Quranic verses that deal with the time of hajj shows that traditional Islam has lost knowledge that there are four continuous sacred months during which the Hajj can be performed.
-Ignoring the message of the Quran and reducing the hajj to 5 days has caused thousands of deaths throughout history, like the deadly stampede in 2015 which killed over 700 people in one day.
+A simple lecture of Quranic verses which deal with the time of hajj shows that traditional Islam has lost knowledge that there are four continuous sacred months during which the Hajj can be performed.
+Ignoring the message of the Quran and reducing the hajj to 5 days has caused thousands of deaths throughout history, like the deadly stampede in 2015 which killed over 700 people in one day, and possibly thousands according to unofficial sources.
 In other words, traditional Islam does not know what the four correct sacred months are.
 Clear and simple Quranic proofs are presented in this article, and I challenge anyone to refute the arguments in the light of the Quran.

 1. The Sacred months of Hajj: When does the pilgrimage take place?

 Contrary to the teachings of corrupted traditional Islam which restricts the Hajj to a few days during the month of Dhul Hijah, and defines the Islamic sacred months as the 11th, 12th, 1st and 7th months (Dhul-Qi’dah, Dhul-Hijjah, Muharram and Rajab), a careful study of the Quran proves that the sacred months of Hajj are the last four consecutive months of the lunar year.

 الحج اشهر معلومت فمن فرض فيهن الحج فلا رفث ولا

 فسوق ولا جدال فى الحج وما تفعلوا من خير يعلمه

 الله وتزودوا فان خير الزاد التقوى واتقون ياولى الالبب